This article was updated on July 5, 2018.

-CFOs who want to understand how innovations can help their organizations achieve and sustain a competitive advantage must make a conscious effort to learn about the trends that impact industries.
-Inspired by advice from John Chambers, here are things CFOs should do regularly to stay ahead of technology innovation.
+Finance leaders who want to understand how innovations can help their organizations achieve and sustain a competitive advantage must make a conscious effort to learn about the trends that impact industries.
+Inspired by advice from Chambers, here are things finance leaders should do regularly to stay ahead of technology innovation.

-For starters, CFOs should read the technology press widely and pay attention to the people, companies, investors and media outlets that are innovating and covering technology.
+For starters, finance leaders should read the technology press widely and pay attention to the people, companies, investors and media outlets that are innovating and covering technology.
 That includes the MIT Technology Review, TechCrunch, VentureBeat, Fast Company — to name a few.

 Challenge Technology Vendors

-In addition to following technology news, CFOs should spend time challenging current technology vendors on better ways to use the products and services their companies have purchased.
-Companies may be under-utilizing technology already purchased or unaware of what is possible with other products.
-Moreover, CFOs should learn from vendors about innovations they have in the road map and, more importantly, learn about what other customers are doing with the technology to the extent not confidential.
+In addition to following technology news, finance leaders should spend time challenging current technology vendors on better ways to use the products and services their companies have purchased.
+Organizations may be underutilizing technology already purchased or unaware of what is possible with other products.
+Moreover, finance leaders should learn from vendors about innovations they have in the road map and, more importantly, learn about what other customers are doing with the technology to the extent not confidential.
 Talking to vendor customers outside of one's industry to learn how they use a particular technology can produce many new ideas and expand one's perspective about what is possible.

 Listen to Customers